Surprise Proposal in Portugal: Step-by-Step Guide

 - Position is pre-selected based on light, background, and privacy.

-After the proposal: photos and celebration
+After the proposal: portraits and celebration

 What to do right after